JackLemere/Bubblewicks/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-- **Cost data for each product is missing** - Product success was measured on revenue and total products sold, though product analysis may vary depending on how much each product costs to stock
+- **Cost data for each product is missing** - Product success was measured on revenue and total products sold, though product analysis may vary depending on how much each product costs to stock.
+Etsy fees should also be considered.

 - **Sales data only covers one year of sales** - Having a longer timeframe of sales performance would allow for more accurate analysis.
 As the sales period analysed took place entirely in 2020, a year where COVID-19 was very influential for online stores, spending habits of consumers will likely have changed since then.